-In writing, by completing the Claim Form.
-When completed this needs to be sent to seswclaims@fas-uk.com our third party claims administrator with a copy to contactus@seswater.co.uk.
+In writing, by completing the Claim Form fully.
+When completed this needs to be sent to insurance.claims@seswater.co.uk

 Q. What can I claim for?

 The loss of gross profit to a business as a direct result of the works or obstruction on a public highway by SES Water.
 Any additional costs incurred to reduce the loss of gross profit that may be suffered as a result of the interruption (although these sums can not exceed the loss of gross profit avoided).
 Any savings in expenditure made as a result of the interruption must be deducted from the claim.